ja-guzzle/docs/docs/introduction/What is Guzzle.md

 ## What makes Guzzle powerful?

-Guzzle is a data integration workbench that automates the movement and transformation of data.
+Guzzle is a Data Engineering Workbench that automates the movement and transformation of data.
 It allows the creation, deployment, and monitoring of data pipelines which consist of ingestion, processing, reconciliation, data quality and house-keeping activities.

 1. Native to Apache Spark and big data